 17. Ask open-ended questions

 Another important tool we have is questioning.
 Asking questions allows students to organize their thoughts and elaborate on their processes.
 The key is making sure you ask meaningful questions.
 Make sure they can’t be answered with a simple yes or no. In addition, the questions you ask should require reflection.
-And finally, they should direct students to important, pivotal aspects of the task they are working on.
+And finally, questions should direct students to important, pivotal aspects of the task they are working on.

 Learn more: Instructional Scaffolding Strategies